finopsfoundation/focus_converters/README.md

 1. Clone this repository.
 2. [Install Poetry] if you don't have it.
+3. [Install libmagic] if you don't have it.
-3. Run the following shell snippet:
+4. Run the following shell snippet:

 ```sh
 cd focus_converter_base/